atomist/org-visualizer/README.md

 #### General

->Run `spider` with the `--u` flag to force updates to existing analyses.
+>Run `spider` with the `-u` flag to force updates to existing analyses.
 Do this if you have updated your analyzer code.
 (See Extending below.)

+Use the `-c` flag to supply a stable directory under which all cloning should be performed.
+Otherwise, temporary files will be used.

+>If using a stable directory, make sure the directory exists and is writable by the `org-visualizer` process.
+And keep an eye on disk usage, as these directories are not transient and will not be deleted automatically.

 ### Run the web app